Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 export PIPEWIRE_LATENCY=128/48000
 ```

+However jack is not the only options we have, we also have Alsa output. this is about as direct as you can get automatically outputs to headphones and microphone properly, and is still controlled via pipewire. however audio quality of it can be greatly dependant on the host PC. so while not reccomended you can try it by using `-audiodev alsa,id=alsa0` instead of `-audiodev jack,id=jack0...`

+Testing `SDL` audio output is fine, but is higher latency then `Jack` so it would be typically not reccomended.

+As for the emulated audio devices, AC97 is the lowest latency, but may suffer in audio quality.
+There are multiple other audio devices however at this time I do not have a method for testing latency in them.
+The reccomendation for low latency audio is `AC97` but for general use it is `-device ich9-intel-hda -device hda-duplex`.

 This open the doors to advanced audio manipluation and high quality audio from android. this can be useful for gaming as well as game recording since you could connect to a virtual device which could then be connected to both headphones and OBS.

-this also opens the way for high fidelity audio though it is currently not reccomended to go above 48000 hz on bliss at this time due to potential audio distorting.
+This also opens the way for high fidelity audio though it is currently not reccomended to go above 48000 hz on bliss at this time due to potential audio distorting.

 ## EGL-headless for remote VMs
 Egl headless is useful for remote VMs.
-A remote VM being a virtual machine hosted on a seperate machine that the user is connecting from. much like `-display sdl,gl=on` or `-display spice,gl=on` this provides 3d acceleration. however unlike the two previous, this does not open a window on the server. this means you can use spice-app to connect to the VM over a network.
+A remote VM being a virtual machine hosted on a seperate machine that the user is connecting from.
+Much like `-display sdl,gl=on` or `-display spice,gl=on` this provides 3d acceleration.
+However unlike the two previous, this does not open a window on the server.
+This means you can use spice-app to connect to the VM over a network.
+It may also have lower preformance then the alternative.

-you can use `rendernode=` to specify the gpu, this can be helpful to select a secondary gpu, or perhapps if you have many VMs running at the same time to spread the load across multiple GPUs.
+You can use `rendernode=` to specify the gpu, this can be helpful to select a secondary gpu, or perhapps if you have many VMs running at the same time to spread the load across multiple GPUs.

 ```
 -display egl-headless,rendernode=/dev/dri/renderD128